web3-wallet/web3-wallet/README.md

 ## More wallets

-If the wallet you want integrate with is not included in the @web3-wallet packages set, you can create a wallet Connector with few lines of code by extending the `Injected` Connector.
+If the wallet you want integrate with is not included in the @web3-wallet packages set, you can create a wallet Connector with few lines of code by extending the abstract Connector.

 ```typescript
 // Trust Wallet connector